thomasberge/rested_script/README.md

 ### How it works

-Rested Script is quite simple; you pass it a filepath and you receive a string.
-The string represents the text content of the file in the filepath, except that the RestedScript in the file has been processed.
+The RestedScript engine is quite simple; you pass it a filepath and you receive a string.
+The string represents the text content of the file in the filepath, except the RestedScript in the file has been processed.

 It is simple to set up.
 You instantiate a RestedScript object and set its root directory.
+You can then - relative to its root directory, pass it file paths to text file containing RestedScript.

 ```dart
 RestedScript rscript = RestedScript(root: "/app/bin/resources/");
 ```

-You can then - relative to its root directory, pass it file paths to text file containing RestedScript.
-RestedScript will then parse the file and process any RestedScript.
-Rested script start with <?rs and end with ?>, just like php.
-It also doesn't care about the syntax outside of the start/end tags, so it can be used in any text file.
-You can have start/end time appear many times within the same document.
-It can also be multiline, as whitespace does not matter.
+RestedScript comes in two flavors; a nested language for logical operations and a series of specific document manipulation verbs.
+The language needs to be expressed within the ```<?rs``` start and ```?>``` end tags within the document.
+Start and end tags can appear many times within a document, but each start must always be closed with an end tag.
+Whitespace within the tags are ignored.

+Document manipulation verbs live outside of the language tags and are themselves tagged within double curly brakcets ```{{as such}}```.
+The document type does not matter as long as it is (or can be read as) UTF-8.

-### Language
+### RestedScript Language Functions

 #### include(string);
 This immediately parse and process the included file and include the result.